 What to expect in Key Stage 1

 Before Year 1

-Most children will have been to nursery and so will be familiar with a daily routine of being left within a setting and having a daily routine, such as carpet or circle time.
+Most children will have been to a nursery and so will be familiar with a daily routine of being left within a setting.
+They will be used to having a daily routine, such as carpet or circle time.

-The Early Years Foundation (EYFS) curriculum is followed by all nurseries.
-It is based on getting children to become socially adaptive and to develop their general social skills.
-By the time they leave their nursery setting, most children should know their numbers to 20 and be able to recognise their name and put together a coherent sentence.
+All nurseries have to follow the Early Years Foundation (EYFS) curriculum to qualify for claiming the free hours entitlement.
+It is based on getting children to become socially adaptive and to develop their general social skills among other things.
+By the time they leave their nursery setting, most children should know their numbers to 20.
+They should also be able to recognise their name and put together a coherent sentence.

 The main differences between nursery and year 1 generally revolve around the changes in routine in terms of how and what the children are taught.

 It is important to note that whilst it is not compulsory for children to attend nursery, it is the law that they must attend school from their 5th birthday.

 In Year 1 children are introduced to a more formal learning environment.
 How quickly the teacher introduces this will depend on your child’s school policy.
 Some schools will only take 2 weeks to transition, whilst others may take the first half of the first term.